codechapin/LWJGL-ThinMatrix/README.md

 -XstartOnFirstThread
 ```

-This is the code up to the video: [OpenGL 3D Game Tutorial 1: The Display](https://youtu.be/VS8wlS9hF8E)
+This is the code up to the video: [](https://youtu.be/WMiggUPst-Q)OpenGL 3D Game Tutorial 2: VAOs and VBOs